Early Signs and Symptoms

 Health staff are urging people who think they may be at risk to get tested for syphilis.

-NHS Lanarkshire is working jointly with Health Protection Scotland, Terrence Higgins Trust, Waverley Care and North and South Lanarkshire Councils to address the issue.
+NHS Lanarkshire is working jointly with Health Protection Scotland, Terrence Higgins Trust, Waverley Care and North and South Lanarkshire Health and Social Care Partnerships to address the …

 We know all the reasons why it’s a good idea to have Safer sex , but how do you do it?